Reading-eScience-Centre/coverage-restapi/spec.md

 which browsers will send when using the `Prefer` header for cross-domain requests.

-If the above method using the `Prefer` header is not suitable for a specific API implementation, then an alternative based on URL query parameters may be used.
+If the above method using the `Prefer` header is not suitable for a specific API implementation, then an alternative based on URL templates ([RFC6570](https://tools.ietf.org/html/rfc6570)) may be used.

 Example:
 ```sh